Genesis G70

-The Genesis G70 (제네시스 G70) is a four-door compact executive car manufactured by the Korean luxury automaker Genesis, a luxury division of Hyundai Motor Group.
+The Genesis G70 (제네시스 G70) is a compact executive car manufactured by the Korean luxury automaker Genesis, a luxury division of Hyundai Motor Group.
+It is offered as a four-door sedan and, for European markets, as a five-door shooting brake.

 The G70 debuted on September 15, 2017, at the global launch event in Seoul's Olympic Park.
-It is Genesis Motor's third model and was designed to compete with compact executive and entry-level luxury saloons and sedans.
-In 2019, the Genesis G70 was named the North American Car of the Year.
+Genesis Motor's third model, the G70 was designed to compete with compact executive sedans and serves as the brand's entry-level model, positioned below the larger G80 and G90 sedans.
+In 2019, the G70 was named the North American Car of the Year.
+The sedan received a facelift in 2020, and a five-door shooting brake variant followed for European markets in 2021.

 Overview

-The Genesis G70 was under development for several years and was previewed by the Genesis New York Concept and shown at the 2016 New York International Auto Show.
-The design was drafted by German auto designer Peter Schreyer, who is also responsible for designing the related Kia Stinger.
-Development of the G70 took place at Hyundai Namyang R&D Center in Hwaseong, South Korea.
+The Genesis G70 was under development for several years and was previewed by the Genesis New York Concept, shown at the 2016 New York International Auto Show.
+Its design was led under Peter Schreyer, then chief design officer of Hyundai Motor Group, who also oversaw the design of the related Kia Stinger.
+The G70 shares its rear-wheel-drive platform and engine range with the Stinger but uses a shorter wheelbase and a conventional sedan body in place of the Stinger's liftback.
+Development took place at Hyundai’s Namyang R&D Center in Hwaseong, South Korea.

 The exterior design shares cues from the other two Genesis models, the G80 and the G90.
 The grille features Genesis' corporate design, with functional air intakes along the bottom and side.
 The LED headlights operate with separate daytime running lights.
 The rear is said to have an athletic stance, framed by LED taillights and dual exhausts.

 The interior's center console is constructed out of soft-touch plastics, leather and metal accents that are slightly angled toward the driver.
 The layout has three large knobs for the climate controls, an eight-inch touch screen, and a small electronic shifter.
 The interior appointments on the G70 include quilted leather seating surfaces, along with brushed aluminum and stainless steel trim.